 28 hours if pre-registered for the following semester

-20 hours if full-time student;
+20 hours if registered full-time for Summer semester;

 28 hours if pre-registered for the following semester